xebia/Blazor-Bootcamp/labs/05 - Accessing Data/readme.md

 # Accessing Databases from Blazor Server

+**Framework: .NET 10**

 ## Opening the Solution

 1. Open Visual Studio
-2. Open the `labs/11/BlazorHolDataAccess.sln` solution
+2. Open the `labs/05 - Accessing Data/BlazorHolDataAccess/BlazorHolDataAccess.sln` solution

 This is a Blazor Web App solution that you will finish in this lab.